NETWAYS/ansible-collection-elasticstack/README.md

     - repos
     - beats
     - elasticsearch
+    - geerlingguy.redis
     - logstash
     - kibana
 ```

-2) Specific: For OSS Installation without all the other BELK Stacks you could use:
+2) Specific: For OSS Installation without X-Pack features you can use the following. _Note_ this is only available for version `7.x`.
 ```
 - name: Install Elasticsearch
   hosts: all
   collections:
-    - NETWAYS.elasticstack
+    - netways.elasticstack
   vars:
+    elastic_stack_full_stack: true
     elastic_variant: oss
     elasticsearch_jna_workaround: true
   roles: